 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition was published by ROC on January 3, 2012 and has 353 pages.
+This urban fantasy is a paperback edition that was published by ROC on January 3, 2012 and has 353 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include An Apple for the Creature, Death's Rival, Blood Trade, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring, Seraphs

 Fourth in the Jane Yellowrock urban fantasy series revolving around Jane, a skinwalking, vamp killing, security expert who rides a Harley.
 This installment takes place in Asheville, North Carolina.

 I do enjoy Jane’s exchanges with Beast.
 Beast has such a basic, simple approach to life.

 Dang, this is one b-u-s-y story.
 There is so much going on that you almost want/need to speed it up just to find out what happens next and how it impinges on everything else!
 The only problem with that is ya’d finish too soon!!

 I don’t understand Jane’s do-me/don’t-me with Rick.
 Hunter is not making this believable for me.
 It’s just words.
 I do think that Jane has made a huge mistake in forcing Kem to stay and teach Rick even if the International Association of Weres insisted Kem help.
 In Mercy Blade, Rick was so angry and now…it’s too easy, too accepting of the whole thing.
 Although it’s definitely not easy for or with Kem.
 A lot of challenging going on.
 And a lot of desire on Beast’s part!